e-scooter-2077/documentation/implementation/index.md

 Two functions instead of managing the state of the Digital Twin Graph are extending the functionalities of the IoTHub to create the equivalent of the Scooter Control & Monitor Context:

-- [scooter control](https://github.com/e-scooter-2077/scooter-control) is a function that exposes the default applicable actions on the *IoT Hub*: in particular, it manages the lock/unlock command and the telemetries to update *IoT Hub*.
+- [scooter control](https://github.com/e-scooter-2077/scooter-control) is a function that exposes the default applicable actions on the devices: in particular, it manages the lock/unlock command and listens to the telemetries from the *IoTHub* to apply domain policies (e.g. modifying max speed according to battery level).
-- [scooter monitor](https://github.com/e-scooter-2077/scooter-monitor) is a function that exposes the events of changing of the *IoT Hub*.
+- [scooter monitor](https://github.com/e-scooter-2077/scooter-monitor) is a function that exposes the events concerning changes of the device state (e.g. lock, standby)

 Functions were also used to implement mocked parts of the system when needed.
 For example the [rent payment](https://github.com/e-scooter-2077/rent-payment.mock) which is a mock implementation of the Rent Payment context that always confirm the rents.